-This enables the use of tensor or matrix decompositions to understand the weights.
+This enables the use of tensor or matrix decompositions to directly understand the weights.
 Moreover, bilinear layers outperform ReLU-based transformers in language modeling \citep{shazeer2020glu} and have performance only slightly below SwiGLU, which is prevalent in competitive models today \citep{llama2}.

-We show that bilinear MLPs can be decomposed into functionally relevant, interpretable components by directly decomposing the weights, without using inputs.
+Tensor decompositions have long been studied in machine learning \citep{Cichocki_2015, Panagakis_2021, tensor_decomp_deep} where most applications are based on an input dataset.
+Using decompositions to extract features directly from the weights of tensor-based models is less explored.
+Here, we show that bilinear MLPs can be decomposed into functionally relevant, interpretable components by directly decomposing the weights, without using inputs.
 These decompositions reveal a low-rank structure in bilinear MLPs trained across various tasks.
 In summary, this paper demonstrates that bilinear MLPs are an interpretable drop-in replacement for ordinary MLPs in a wide range of settings.
 Our contributions are as follows: